Coaching teachers to use AI tools for ongoing growth

 Start with a few willing teachers

 Pick a handful of volunteers who are curious and already record lessons sometimes.
 Give them one focus area, questioning strategies, for example, and an eight-week window to try the tool.
 Have them record one lesson per week and upload it for analysis.
+Have each volunteer set one specific goal for their next lesson.

 For example, imagine a teacher piloting an AI coach with her fifth-grade math class, and the platform flags that she waited less than 1 second after asking a question.
 With that insight, she practices longer wait times and sees students who rarely spoke by week six raise their hands.